-l()nen Insert a new open path that consists of one or more lines or arcs segments.
-See Open Path Insert a new closed path (the last path point will be joined to the start point).

-Path 1 Incont Insert a new polygon that is a filled area, defined by an outline.
+│ Insert Open Path Insert a new open path that consists of one or more lines or arcs segments.
+See Open Path C3 Insert Closed Path Insert a new closed path (the last path point will be joined to the start point).
+Insert Polygon Insert a new polygon that is a filled area, defined by an outline.
 See Polygon Insert Rectangle Insert a new rectangle.
 See Rectangle Insert Pad Insert a new pad (flash).
 See Pad Insert Circle Insert a circle with a fixed diameter.
 See Centre + Radius method on page Circle .
-InsertCircle Insert a circle dynamically defining radius.
-See Centre method on page Circle. ☐ Insert Circle Insert a closed path circle with a fixed diameter.
+Insert Circle Insert a circle dynamically defining radius.
+See Centre method on page Circle .
+Q Insert Circle Insert a closed path circle with a fixed diameter.
 See Circle in closed path method on page Circle.
-Insert a new arc, where the circle sector is determined by defining the centre point of the circle.
-See Arc Name Insert Insert a new arc, where an additional point on the arc determines the circle sector.
-See Arc Text Insert a new text.
-See Text ₩ Insert Data Matrix Inserts a Data Matrix barcode.
-See DataMatrix Insert Sublayout Inserts a sub-layout (selected instance) in the current active layout. ^{45°} Line Mode 45° Aligns the segments and arc segments so that the mouse cursor only moves by an angle of 45 degrees and increments.
+N Insert Arc Insert a new arc, where the circle sector is determined by defin ing the centre point of the circle.
+See Arc Insert Arc Insert a new arc, where an additional point on the arc deter- mines the circle sector.
+See Arc A Insert Text Insert a new text.
+See Text Insert Data Matrix Inserts a Data Matrix barcode.
+See DataMatrix 認 QR Inserts a Quick Response Code (QR).
+See QR Code 🕅 Insert Sublayout Inserts a sub-layout (selected instance) in the current active lay- out. گ Line Mode 45° Aligns the segments and arc segments so that the mouse cursor only moves by an angle of 45 degrees and increments.
 Only active while drawing.
-See Line Draw-ing Modes Line Mode 90° Aligns the segments so that the mouse cursor only moves by an angle of 90 degrees and increments.
+See Line Draw - ing Modes bo° Line Mode 90° Aligns the segments so that the mouse cursor only moves by an angle of 90 degrees and increments.
 Only active while drawing.
-See Line Draw-ing Modes Select inserted object If this option is on , the inserted(pasted) objects are selected in addition to the previous selected ones.
+See Line Draw - ing Modes A Select inserted object If this option is on , the inserted(pasted) objects are selected in addition to the previous selected ones.
 If this option is off the inserted(pasted) objects are not selected or active.

-4.1.2.5 Layer
+3.1.2.5 Layer